 Deborah is a postdoctoral research fellow at the Alberta School of Business.
 She received her doctorate from Saïd Business School, University of Oxford.
 She was a CCC Visiting Scholar at Rotman School of Management, University of Toronto.
 Deborah spent the 2018-2019 academic year as a visiting scholar at The Wharton School, University of Pennsylvania.

 Deborah is the Treasurer of the OMT Division of the Academy of Management.

-Deborah is a doctoral candidate at Saïd Business School, University of Oxford and a member of Lincoln College.
-She is spending the 2018-2019 academic year as a visiting scholar at The Wharton School, The University of Pennsylvania.
-She uses qualitative methods (including ethnography, interviews, and case studies) to study how experts structure regulatory certainty in times of crisis as well as the implications of technological change and innovation on knowledge work, organizational learning, professional judgment, and the creation of new routines.
-Her work is primarily grounded in the accounting context.
+She uses qualitative methods (including ethnography, interviews, and historical case studies) to study how experts structure regulatory certainty in times of crisis as well as the implications of technological change and innovation on knowledge work.
+Her doctoral work is primarily grounded in the accounting context.

-Her studies have been funded by the Clarendon, Sloane Robinson Foundation and Saïd Foundation Scholarships.
-Her research has been funded by a variety of sources, including the 2014 Margit F. and Hanns Martin Schoenfeld research grant from the Academy of Accounting Historians and the Mack Institute for Innovation Management, The University of Pennsylvania.
+Her studies were funded by the Clarendon, Sloane Robinson Foundation and Saïd Foundation Scholarships.
+Her research has been supported by a variety of sources, including the 2014 Margit F. and Hanns Martin Schoenfeld research grant from the Academy of Accounting Historians, the Mack Institute for Innovation Management, The University of Pennsylvania, and the Saïd Foundation.

-While at Oxford, Deborah has actively participated in the wider university and academic communities - serving as the Social Media Chair of the OMT Division of Academy of Management, Treasurer of the Clarendon Council, Doctoral Committee Representative, Athena Swan Gender Charter Doctoral Representative, and founding CFO of the Global Scholars Board.
+While at Oxford, Deborah actively participated in the wider university and academic communities - serving as the Chair of Social Media of the OMT Division of Academy of Management, Treasurer of the Clarendon Council, Doctoral Committee Representative, Athena Swan Gender Charter Doctoral Representative, and founding CFO of the Global Scholars Board.